omarqureshi9/New-York-Air-Quality/README.md

 # New-York-Air-Quality Vizualization
-This project visualizes the air quality data of New York City
+This project visualizes air quality data from New York City, uncovering key insights and trends, particularly during the summer and winter months.

 The dataset for the project can be accessed at https://www.kaggle.com/datasets/fatmanur12/new-york-air-quality